Bcowing/DirtOS/README.md

 You can filter by protocol by entering tshark [name of protocol] For a full list of protocols enter tshark -G protocols

-- **NODEJS - **** Node.js** is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
+- **NODEJS** - is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
 Node.js lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user&#39;s web browser.
 Consequently, Node.js represents a &quot;JavaScript everywhere&quot; paradigm, unifying web-application development around a single programming language, rather than different languages for server- and client-side scripts.

 **Malware**